cdbaca/ssg/posts/why-roots-to-branches.md

 Perhaps it's because I'm just interested in other things or just interested in living a life rather than standing on the spiritual outside looking in.

+"Roots to branches" comes from this sense that I like to get down into the roots of things that I'm interested in.
+If, for example, something at work requires me to use a Python script, I don't ever really just want to run the script.
+I'd rather learn the programming behind the script, the thoughts behind why script-writer made the decisions she made, etc. When I got into coffee, I didn't want to just drink good coffee...
+I wanted to *roast* it, see where it came from, what it looks like beforehand, why it tastes different when it comes from different regions.
+I do this with anything that genuinely interests me.

+So the blog is a digital space where I'm trying to work from the roots of things to their branches and back again to see if I can gain some more complete understanding of the things I like.

 All that said, however, I think the idea of changing and pruning and growing in different directions is one of the benefits of blogging online.
 A web space that is 100% editable by me (and really, it's *completely* customizable, which is a first for me) gives me the chance to shape the space how I want.
 Robin Sloan talks about that some here: